aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docm-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCM to PPSM or Online App" h2="Export DOCM to PPSM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting a document from one format to another is a common requirement in many organizations.
+For example, a DOCM file may need to be converted to a PPSM file for better compatibility with other applications.
+This is especially true when the document contains complex formatting and images that may not be supported by the target application.

+<h2>How Aspose.Total Helps for DOCM to PPSM Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOCM to PPSM conversion while using two of it's APIs.
-Load your DOCM using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOCM to PPSM files.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used to convert a DOCM file to HTML and then load the HTML into a PowerPoint presentation and save it as a PPSM file.

+The Aspose.Words for C++ API can be used to load a DOCM file and convert it to HTML.
+The HTML can then be loaded into a PowerPoint presentation using the Aspose.Slides for C++ API.
+Once the HTML is loaded, the presentation can be saved as a PPSM file.
+This process allows users to quickly and easily convert a DOCM file to a PPSM file without having to manually edit the document.

+Aspose.Total for C++ also provides a number of other features that make it an ideal choice for automating file conversions.
+It supports a wide range of file formats, including DOCM, PPSM, HTML, and more.
+It also provides a number of features that make it easy to manipulate documents, such as the ability to add images, text, and other elements to a document.
+Additionally, Aspose.Total for C++ is highly scalable and can be used to automate file conversions for large volumes of documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}